-Since the 1930s, the popular board game Monopoly has had its iconic metal playing pieces—the top hat, the car, the iron—those are the ones that have stood the test of time.
-However, the first ever Monopoly game did not have those playing pieces.
+Since the 1930s, the popular board game Monopoly has had its iconic metal playing pieces—the top hat, the car, the iron—that have stood the test of time.
+However, the first ever Monopoly game did not have those game pieces.
 Actually, it did not come with any.

-Find out more about the evolution of the playing tokens used in Monopoly over the years.
+The evolution of the playing tokens used in Monopoly over the years is an interesting story.

 There was a 1936 edition of Monopoly that was selling on eBay in recent years that had rubber tokens—including a battleship, bear, car, dog, iron, shoe, and train.
-It is not clear if those tokens were officially produced or that was a home-engineered project.
+It is not clear if those tokens were officially produced or if it was a home-engineered project.

 In 1937, the wooden chess pieces were replaced by metal tokens: the car, iron, lantern, purse, rocking horse, shoe, thimble, and top hat.
 Later that same year, the dog and battleship were added.